Skip to content

 Housing of persons other than those listed above is not allowed without prior written approval from the Director or his/her designee.

-University Student Apartments reserves the right to require documentation of eligibility, academic status, and other records.
+Sunnyside Apartments reserves the right to require documentation of eligibility, academic status, and other records.

 See Investigations, Charges, and Convictions of Criminal Conduct policy and Sex Offender policy.